kevintruong/til/Pthreads,-Part-2:-Usage-in-Practice.md

 ## What are condition variables, semaphores, mutexes?
 These are synchronization locks that are used to prevent race conditions and ensure proper synchronization between threads running in the same program.
-In addition these locks are conceptually identical to the primitives used inside the kernel.
+In addition, these locks are conceptually identical to the primitives used inside the kernel.

 ## Are there any advantages of using threads over forking processes?